Midtown Greenway: History

 The Greenway lies in a former Milwaukee Road railroad corridor along 29th Street.
 This corridor had been abandoned west of Hiawatha Avenue but is still active east of Hiawatha as part of the Minnesota Commercial Railway.
 The rail line was originally built between 1879 and 1881; however, as traffic increased, the city of Minneapolis mandated a trench be built between Hiawatha and Irving avenues in 1910.
 The trench, bridges and retaining walls were evaluated in 1989 as part of the Reinforced-Concrete Highway Bridges in Minnesota MPS, and then listed on the National Register of Historic Places as the Chicago, Milwaukee and St. Paul Railroad Grade Separation.
 In 1993, the railroad property was purchased by the Hennepin County Regional Railroad Authority.

 Phase One of the Greenway opened in August 2000, starting at the intersection of 31st Street and Chowen Avenue, just inside Minneapolis city limits.
 Running between Lake of the Isles and Bde Maka Ska, the Greenway enters the 29th Street trench near Hennepin Avenue.
 Phase Two opened in November 2004, running from 5th Avenue to Hiawatha Avenue.
 The rest of the Greenway to the Mississippi River opened as Phase Three in September 2006.
 In fall of 2007, the new Martin Olav Sabo Bridge was opened by Hennepin County and the city as Phase Four, eliminating a dangerous at-grade crossing at seven-lane Hiawatha Avenue.

+A 5.5 mile section of the greenway was resurfaced in 2021 using a technique called "microsurfacing".
+The same section was paved again in September 2022 with normal asphalt after a public petition got more than 2,000 signatures over concerns that the new surface was too rough and potentially unsafe.